-This date is often found on bakery items, such as breads and rolls.
-You can certainly still eat these items once the date has past, but they will not be as fresh as they were before the date.
+This date is often found on bakery items, such as bread and rolls.
+You can certainly still eat these items once the date has passed, but they will not be as fresh as they were before the date.

 Do you remember the last time you threw something away because the date on the item had past?
 How many times have you done this unnecessarily, losing food (and your money) in the process?

 Stop throwing away perfectly edible food!
 As long as you understand the dates on items, and are storing your food and beverages properly, you can stop tossing things in the trash – which means savings for you!